Treating Male Infertility

 Some causes of male infertility fall into the ‘unexplained’ category, even after exhaustive testing.
 Dr. Hudson offers comprehensive semen analysis and may refer cases to a urologist for further testing.
 The good news is, couples that seek treatment with an experienced fertility specialist will very likely get pregnant.

-Find out more today – call Fertility Institute of Texas to schedule your personal consultation with Dr. Hudson.
+Find out more today – call Texas Fertility Center of New Braunfels to schedule your personal consultation with Dr. Hudson.

 New Braunfels 830.608.8004